 Finer hair types are often more fragile.
 If your hair feels limp and you struggle to maintain body, chances are your hair is fine.

 Coarser hair types can easily stand up on their own and take the shape of a haircut.
 If you’ve got hair that seems strong and the individual strands are thick, you probably have coarse hair.

-“Allow yourself to really observe different layering techniques as some girls may just need layering around the face, others may need layers throughout their length, and some just on the very ends.
-Most types of layering are specific to each client, which is why it’s important to consult with a trusted hairstylist who knows your hair well,” says Josh.
+“Allow yourself to really observe different layering techniques,” says Harry.
+“Some girls may just need layering around the face, others may need layers throughout their length, and some just on the very ends.
+Most types of layering are specific to each client, which is why it’s important to consult with a trusted hairstylist who knows your hair well.”

-Richman goes on to tell us, “It can be very difficult to explain to your hairstylist exactly what you want from your layered haircut.
-Here’s a few words to help you explain to your stylist exactly what you are looking for…
+Ryan goes on to tell us, “It can be very difficult to explain to your hairstylist exactly what you want from your layered haircut.
+Here are a few words to help you explain to your stylist exactly what you are looking for:

 Blunt often refers to the longest lengths of the hair or the ends of your hair being cut straight across with no layering.
-Great for fine hair to make your hair full.
+This is great for fine hair to make your hair full.

-Usually used when talking about shorter hair styles.
-For long hair this technique is great for creating a little movement in the hair and removes some bulk on the ends of the hair.
-This is done by cutting a small section of hair, usually at the nape of the neck, slightly shorter than the rest of length.
-This takes away the blunt edge and creates a natural soft movement in the ends of the hair.
+This term is usually used when talking about shorter hairstyles.
+For long hair, this technique is great for creating a little movement in the hair and removing some bulk on the ends of the hair.
+This is done by cutting a small section of hair, usually at the nape of the neck, slightly shorter than the rest of the length.
+The cut takes away the blunt edge and creates a natural soft movement in the ends of the hair.